Quaestio perpetua: Formation

-The phrase quaestiones perpetuae the comes from Cicero, specifically in his history of Roman oratory, titled Brutus.
+The phrase quaestiones perpetuae comes from Cicero, specifically in his history of Roman oratory, titled Brutus.
 The first permanent jury court in Rome was formed in 149 BC with the passage of the lex Calpurnia de repetundis by the plebeian tribune Lucius Calpurnius Piso Frugi.
 Some historians believe that the first permanent courts were established earlier (perhaps in 159 BC) or later (with Gaius Gracchus' laws) but this is not supported by Ciceronean evidence.
 The main innovation of Piso's was to establish a specific type of action and to make it possible at any time to bring charges: unlike with the trials before popular assemblies, which could only be convoked by a sitting magistrate, any citizen in good standing could bring charges that fell within the court's remit at any time.

 Prior to this point, any actions had to be brought either before a popular assembly or before an ad hoc tribunal established by law for that purpose.
 This was cumbersome and the permanent court established by the lex Calpurnia eventually displaced these ad hoc inquests over large portions of the law.

 The purpose of this novel court was to allow provincials or Roman citizens resident to prosecute provincial governors who stole or otherwise unlawfully appropriated goods and money from them.
 One of the main issues in that year was outrage over the corrupt actions of Roman governors in the provinces: for example, there was unsuccessful legislation brought to establish a special tribunal to try Servius Sulpicius Galba, who was governor in Hispania Ulterior the previous year, for treacherously inducing a number of Lusitanian tribes to surrender before massacring them and selling the survivors into slavery.
 The legislation served "as a warning to men like Galba that the Senate intended to keep a permanent watch on the conduct of governors".
 However, the immediate impact of the lex Calpurnia was "feeble", as it proceeded to acquit four of five governors charged before it, triggering a series of scandals.
 Moreover, the original penalty was merely restitution of the stolen goods, without any kind of punitive damages.

 Between 123 and 122 BC, Gaius Gracchus was plebeian tribune.
 Part of his legislative programme included reining in the corruption exactions of provincial governors.
 To that effect, he expanded the scope of the courts: the provincials were permitted to sue on their own behalf, restitution was raised to double damages to create a penal element, and for particularly heinous cases, the court could deliver a sentence of exile.
 Moreover, the jury pool was transferred from senators to equestrians, which was probably an attempt both to insulate the court from the influence of the senators (who might not want to act against their peers) and to reduce the senate's standing by showing a lack of confidence in their good faith.